 A new app that helps build real communities - sounds a bit counterintuitive, doesn't it?
 Don't real communities need real interactions between people?
 But hear us out, the Campfire Convention is a new social network that aims to empower people on and offline to build up strong communities.
 The initiative wants to create a new and inclusive approach to social media, very different from what we already know.
 We particularly love the ethos of a "growing eco-consciousness" and the idea that social media can bring people together for social good - that's what we're all about here at TRVST!

 We just love what's going on in the Hepburn community in Australia: they've decided to take a strong stance on tackling climate change.
-Described as a "community of creative thinkers, farmers and tree-changers" these residents are collectively making significant changes, including phasing out the use of natural gas and encouraging sustainable transport.
+Described as a "community of creative thinkers, farmers, and tree-changers," these residents are collectively making significant changes, including phasing out the use of natural gas and encouraging sustainable transport.
 Solar is purchased in bulk to give everyone cheaper access too.
-What a great example of the power of the people, getting everyone on board to collectively achieve something is undeniably a way to make real change.
+What a great example of the power of the people; getting everyone on board to collectively achieve something is undeniably a way to make real change.

 Another example here of how we shouldn't underestimate the power of local communities.
-A UN backed report has recently shown that indigenous peoples’ lands is not degrading as fast as other areas.
+A UN-backed report has recently shown that indigenous peoples’ lands are not degrading as fast as other areas.
 So now it's time to see what we can learn from indigenous communities.
 Why is this the case?
 The report shows that indigenous people contribute much more to support biodiversity.
-Amongst many other things, indigenous people collectively carry out ecological restoration of degraded lands and help restore diminishing plant species.
+Amongst many other things, indigenous people collectively carry out the ecological restoration of degraded lands and help restore diminishing plant species.
 It's the mindset here that many of us can learn from working together as a group to learn from one another to achieve a common goal.